Corporate Board Resume Sample

 How to Write a Non-Profit or Corporate Board Resume

-If youโ€™ve been asked to submit a non-profit or corporate board resume, you may wonder how they differ from a standard executive employment resume.
+If youโ€™ve been asked to submit a non-profit or corporate board resume, you may wonder how it differs from a standard executive employment resume.
 The answer is that there are both differences and similarities between the two.

 Much like writing a resume for a job search, it is important to know your audience before you begin.
 There are many things to consider, from the broad to the specific: